Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 ### Scenario

 In this scenario, you expose a Web API and protect it so that only authenticated users can access it.
-The protected API can work with authenticated users with both **work and school accounts** or **Microsoft personal accounts (formerly live account)** .
-Your API calls then also calls a downstream API (Microsoft Graph) to provide added value to its client apps.
+You want to enable authenticated users with Work and School accounts to use your Web API.
+Your API then also calls a downstream API (Microsoft Graph) to provide additional value to its client apps.

 ### Overview

-This sample presents a Web API running on ASP.NET Core, protected by Azure AD OAuth Bearer Authentication.
-The Web API calls the Microsoft Graph.
-A WPF desktop client application is also present that signs-in users and obtains an Access token for your Web API.
+This sample presents a Web API running on ASP.NET Core, protected by Azure AD OAuth Bearer Authentication, that also calls the Microsoft Graph on-behalf of the signed-in user.
+A WPF desktop client application is also present that signs-in users and obtains an Access Token for your Web API.

 Both applications use the Microsoft Authentication Library [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to sign-in user and obtain a JWT access token through the [OAuth 2.0](https://docs.microsoft.com/azure/active-directory/develop/active-directory-protocols-oauth-code) protocol.
 The desktop application:

 1. Signs-in users using the MSAL library.
 1. Acquires an access token for the Web API
 1. Calls the ASP.NET Core Web API by using the access token as a bearer token in the authentication header of the Http request.

-The Web API authorizes the caller (user) using the ASP.NET JWT Bearer Authentication middleware.
+The Web API application:

+1. Authorizes the caller (user) using the ASP.NET JWT Bearer Authentication middleware.
-1. When the client calls the Web API, the Web API acquires another token to call the Microsoft Graph using the on-behalf-of flow.
+1. Acquires another token to call the Microsoft Graph using the on-behalf-of flow.
 1. The Web API then uses this new Access token to call Microsoft Graph

 ![Topology](./ReadmeFiles/topology.png)